 Now, that’s the word of advice, here.
-Now, you notice the thing that lingered was: the family had to bow down to Jacob.
+Now, you notice the thing that lingered was: the family had to bow down to Joseph.
 Now, why couldn’t they do it?
 Because they hadn’t gotten to Egypt yet, or four hundred years was going to transpire so the cup of the Amorites could fill up.
 See?

 Remember; the parallelism of Scripture holds good.
 People keep forgetting that: blessing-cursing, blessing-cursing, blessing-cursing.
 Yes-no; yes-no. Come-go; come-go.
 Live-die; live-die.
 People always get excited when they read the Bible.
 They get so scared.
 And they get scared, and the prophet says one thing: “He’s already come,” and they’re still looking for Him to come.
 What’s he talking about?